 When considering the research on Chinese Herbal Medicine, a recent Systematic Review (5) concluded that by regulating the menstrual cycle over a 4 month period, that chances of pregnancy rose two-fold.
 So, it seems we do have some support to offer couples wanting to increase their chance of falling pregnant.

 Why work with me?

-I am an experienced acupuncturist and have gained considerable experience in using acupuncture and Chinese herbs for fertility and infertility issues.
-Aside from running a busy clinic here in Brisbane I have held lecturing positions in acupuncture and supervised undergraduate students in the Health Science – Acupuncture degree at the Endeavour College of Natural Health.
+I am an experienced acupuncturist and have gained considerable experience in using acupuncture and Chinese herbs.
+Aside from running a busy clinic here in Brisbane, I have held lecturing positions in acupuncture and supervised undergraduate students in the Health Science – Acupuncture degree at the Endeavour College of Natural Health.

 I give you time.
 I allow 60-75 minutes for your first consultation to unpack your journey so far, and to develop a way forward.

 Follow up treatments are 50-60 minutes .

 My clinic is conveniently located in Stafford within the fringe of Brisbane’s city – there is easy street parking available

 I am registered through AHPRA to prescribe Chinese herbal medicine mixed to suit you.
 This means I can mix and prescribe Chinese herbs to exactly suit your energy requirements.

 Have questions about how acupuncture may help you?